ThiagoMowszet/ThiagoMowszet/readme.md

 <h3 align="left">Software Developer</h3>

 <p>

-  I use GitHub for share my passion to code, contribute to the community and open source projects.
+I use GitHub to share my passion to code and contribute to the community and open-source projects.

 I've been working as a developer since 2020.
 I love software, it's one of my passions.
 </p>